marcelcure/FsnNodeHealthCheck/README.md

 ./fusion_health_server_VPS.py > fusion_log.txt  2>&1  &

-This then waits for you to run FsnNodeHealth.py
+This then waits for you to run FsnNodeHealth.py on your home PC (step shown below)

 You can monitor what the programme is doing :-